YouTube Rolls Out Related Videos in Embeds

 Comments

-5 Responses to “YouTube Rolls Out Related Videos in Embeds”
+5 Comments on “YouTube Rolls Out Related Videos in Embeds”

 Good point, JC.
 It wouldn’t be too hard to extend inline functionality to playlists.
 In fact, I can imagine the inline video selection toggling between related, playlist, and user videos.